DanJBoyle/Discord_Bot/README.md

 - A Discord account and administrative access to a Discord server.
 - Python installed on your computer (version 3.6 or newer).
 - Git installed for cloning the repository.
-- Visual Studio Code installed, if you prefer using an IDE for Python development.
+- An IDE for Python development

 ## Step 1: Clone the Repository